Program Overview

 Choose Impact with a Commitment to Social Responsibility

-Our online Master's in Clinical Mental Health Counseling is rooted in social justice, respect for diversity, and multicultural perspective.
+Our online master's in Clinical Mental Health Counseling is rooted in social justice, respect for diversity, and multicultural perspective.
 Our approach is woven through our entire curriculum and training model.
 We recruit, train, mentor, and prepare professionals who are committed to delivering culturally responsive care to meet a growing need in an increasingly diverse society.

 Choose Community Connectivity, Support and Student Life